Regional field advisors

 Shaughan spent his youth in Whangarei.
 He studied in Auckland where he had a short career as a teacher.
 He returned to Kororāreka Russell and later Whangārei, working for over 40 years as a public servant at the Department of Lands and Survey (now the Department of Conservation).
 He worked in a variety of roles, mostly in visitor services.

-Shaughan has a strong interest in historic sites, such as Te Ruapekapeka in the mid north.
-He’s particularly keen to see New Zealanders and their visitors access and enjoy New Zealand’s diverse outdoors heritage.
+Shaughan has a strong interest in historic sites, such as Te Ruapekapeka in the mid-north.
+He’s particularly keen to see New Zealanders and their visitors access and enjoy New Zealand’s diverse outdoor heritage.

 Shaughan enjoys walks with his family and is a keen recreational cyclist.
 His cycling interest has progressed from competitive road cycling to meandering New Zealand’s many cycle trails.